iotile/coretools/doc/source/tutorials/running-a-gateway.rst

 translates requests from any supported protocol into any other supported protocol.

-This program, and the python objects behind it is called `iotile-gateway` and provided by the iotile-gateway package in CoreTools.
+This program, and the python objects behind it, is called `iotile-gateway` and is provided by the iotile-gateway package in CoreTools.

 Goals
 #####